liferay/liferay-docs/develop/tutorials/articles/220-mobile/02-ios-apps-with-liferay-screens/05-architecture/00-intro.markdown

 apps.
 Screens isn't an app; it's a suite of visual components intended for use *in* apps.

-This tutorial explains the architecture of Liferay Screens for iOS.
-It begins with an overview of the high level components that make up the system.
+The tutorials in this section explain the architecture of Liferay Screens for iOS.
+First is an overview of the high level components that make up the system.
 This includes the Core, Screenlets, and Themes.
-These components are then described in detail in the sections that follow.
-After you get done examining Screens's building blocks, you'll be ready to create some amazing Screenlets and Themes!
+These components are then described in detail in the tutorials that follow.
+After you get done examining these building blocks, you'll be ready to create some amazing Screenlets and Themes!